emard/esp32ecp5/README.md

 ttyACM0 will not show micropython prompt because it will be busy with running support for ttyACM1.
-Press ctrl-c to stop ttyACM1 support and some prompt will appear.
+Press ctrl-c ctrl-b to stop ttyACM1 support, the micropython prompt will appear.
 Currently it is not fully useable.
-It would be ideal to run it in "background" only I don't know how to make it.
+It would be ideal to run in "background", but I don't know how to make it.

 # Releasing